-&lt;sup>25See for example the challenges around the tar format used in container images: https:// www.cyphar.com/blog/post/20190121-ociv2-images-i-tar https://o2r.info/erc-spec/user-guide/examination/#manual the API as quite good, though a better distinction between loading of workspace and opening of an ERC, which currently is realised with complex payloads to the same API endpoint, could be helpful.
-The integration into publishing systems has not been realised, e.g., regarding user authentication. only implemented authentication provider is ORCID, which may not work for interested publishers.
-Furthermore, the procedural integration with publishing platforms is still under development with a focus on the Open Journal Systems (OJS).
+For developers and operators, we see the usability of the API as reasonably good for a version 1, though it might be helpful to more clearly distinguish between the loading of workspace and the opening of an ERC, which currently is realised with requests to the same API endpoint.
+The integration of ERS into publishing systems has not been realised, e.g., regarding user authentication; the only implemented authentication provider is ORCID, which may not work for interested publishers.
+Furthermore, the procedural integration with publishing platforms is still under development, with a focus on the Open Journal Systems (OJS).
 The performance of the ERS was investigated with a bespoke load test script which simulated parallel ERC creation and examination sessions.
 The sessions included a small randomness and relatively long pauses where use interaction, e.g., reading a paper or filling out a form, can be expected, and a fixed execution time of the actual process.
 Using the existing demo server, the wait times during tests were found to be generally acceptable, given that the user is aware of rather complex operations happening.
 A detailed report on the load tests is part of the ERS API documentation.
 The custom load testing code is very well suited for evaluating ERS deployments and their scalability in different infrastructures.
 Finally, the sustainability of the implementation is, naturally for a research prototype, unclear.
 While several developers have worked on the platform, which increases trust in documentation and maintainability, the microservice-based approach also led to some fragmentation with multiple used programming languages (Node.js, Python).

 6.3.
 Capabilities and features.
 Regarding the capabilities and features, the ERS can serve an important purpose for integrating workflow reproductions into peer review.
-The ERS allows to take snapshots at the point of submission and make these snapshots available to peer reviewers can assist examination of manuscripts.
-First, a visual comparison of the display files created by the authors and the ERS itself.
-Second, the UI bindings to interact with specific parts of the workflow.
-Third, the substitution of individual files in an ERC with files from a second ERC, or, in the future, with locally available files, enables creation new workflows and even deeper examination.
-The ERS can thereby assist the human, who needs to be in the loop to make the judgement call about how close something has to be to the original result to be deemed a reproduction, i.e., a margin of acceptable discordance or "zone of reproducibility" that helps to separate reproducibility from validity (ter Riet et al., 2019).
-Hinsen (2018) distinguishes reproducibility as a software challenge, whereas a Human-Computer Interaction (HCI) perspective focuses on usage and reasoning, which is more important for verifiability In the same sense, UI bindings aide verification on the basis of a reproducible computation.
+The ERS allows for taking snapshots at the point of submission and making these snapshots available to peer reviewers do they can assist examination of manuscripts in several ways: First, the visual comparison of the display files created by the authors and the ERS itself; second, the UI bindings interact with specific parts of the workflow; and third, the substitution of individual files in an ERC with files from a second ERC, or, in the future, with locally available files, enables creation new workflows and even deeper examination.
+The ERS can, thereby, assist the human, who needs to be in the loop to make judgement calls about how close something has to be to the original result to be deemed a reproduction, i.e., a margin of acceptable discordance or "zone of reproducibility" that helps to separate reproducibility from validity (ter Riet et al., 2019).
+Hinsen (2018) distinguishes reproducibility as a software challenge from a challenge in human-computer interaction (HCI).
+The latter perspective focuses on usage and reasoning, which is more important for verifiability.
+In the same sense, UI bindings aid verification on the basis of a reproducible computation.

-A part of the potential for assisting researchers that is largely untapped is the area of research discovery based on ERC.
-While the search endpoint of the API had been implemented using a powerful search index, Elasticsearch, the support was dropped because (a) it made the reprohttps://www.orcid.org/ ducibility service development and installation more complex, and (b) discovery through the reproducibility service is not a long-term solution as it only has short term storage of ERCs.
-Leveraging the connections between the ERC's parts and the exposure of main document and software stack for search and discovery should be placed at the repositories storing ERCs.
+One part of the potential for assisting researchers that is largely untapped is the area of research discovery based on ERC.
+While the search endpoint of the API had been implemented using a powerful search index, Elastic-search, the support was dropped because (i) it made the reproducibility service development and installation more complex, and (ii) discovery through the reproducibility service is not a long-term solution, as it only offers short-term storage of ERCs.
+Leveraging the connections between the ERC's parts and the exposure of the main document and software stack for search and discovery should be placed at the repositories storing ERCs.